zhangzh1328/scSimGCL/baseline/scGCL/README.md

 We use the same version of the code provided by scGCL on GitHub.
-ScGCL.ipynb contains hyperparameters used in the model.
+scGCL.ipynb contains hyperparameters used in the model.